Yero1990/CaFe-Online/README.md

 1. To do Hall C data analysis requires: `hcana` and `cafe_online_replay` submodules  <br>
 2. To do Hall C simulations requires: `deut_simc` and `hallc_simulations` submodules

+After initializing the submodules (see instructions below), please follow the instructions on the README file of the submodule you plan to work in.

 # Setting Up a CaFe Work Space Remotely

 In theory, any user can clone this repository on any machine (local or remote) of their choice.
 In practice, it is highly recommended to set up a work space on ifarm since, it already has all the necessary tools that a local machine might not have (e.g. ROOT CERN, Python, certain library dependencies / setup for running simulations on gfortran, direct access to raw data file, etc.)

-`step 1:` Assuming the user has a Jefferson Lab account and has access to the JLab machines on ifarm, execute the following commands:
+Assuming the user has a Jefferson Lab account and has access to the JLab machines on ifarm, execute the following commands:

 ```sh
 # login to ifarm